Pretty much every single editorial publication — including

 "As a woman who wants products like this in her bathroom cabinet, I am glad DeoDoc exists — and will give me 100 percent vegan and natural products I can use confidently."

 Amber & Lavender cologne, which is deep and rich and makes me feel cozy and comforted when I put it on," shares Amanda Chan, Bustle's Managing Editor.
 But Jo Malone doesn't just create deliciously-scented fragrances— you may not have realized it, but the brand gives back to the community in a wonderful way.

 Charity Gardens initiative to work with charity partners to restore gardens in various cities specifically for people with mental and physical health conditions to enjoy," Chan explains.

 Queen of the Green Skin Care movement."
 Harper founded her line because she wanted to provide women with 100 percent natural, non-toxic products that would not be harmful to their health.

+Theresa Massony, Elite Daily's Style Editor.
+The brand will donate 15 percent of proceeds from March 8 to March 10 to Lipstick Angels Foundation, a nonprofit that seeks to lift up those living with cancer in ways that help them feel supported, confident, and beautiful.
 Gabby Prescod, Bustle's Senior Fashion Market Editor, has always been a fan of Rihanna's, but became an even bigger one when the singer-turned-entrepreneur launched her makeup brand.
 Fenty Beauty's arrival was so impactful (do we need to remind you of its 50 shade range foundation?) that it changed the way both creators and consumers of makeup thought about diversity and inclusivity in the beauty industry.

 the Clara Lionel Foundation to raise funds for global education, health and emergency response programs.
 In 2014, she launched the Diamond Ball to raise money for her charity.
 One of her Killawatt Highlighters is named "Diamond Ball-Out" and 100 percent of the proceeds go towards her foundation.
 Customers can also choose to make a donation at checkout, with or without purchasing a product.